Kfire08/simply-note/README.md

 Application Link: https://simplynote.netlify.app/

-It is note taking app where notes are stored in local storage for reading later.
+It is a note taking app where notes are stored in local storage for reading later.

 Features
 1. Toggle between light mode and dark mode.